isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Investors or Owners of Designated Entities.md

 company of a designated entity?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Whether an intermediate holding company or an ultimate parent company
-will be subject to the ownership and control obligations in the Bill is fact-specific, depending on the extent and nature of control they have in the designated entity.</p>
+will be subject to the ownership and control obligations in the Act is fact-specific, depending on the extent and nature of control they have in the designated entity.</p>
 <p>For example, where an intermediate holding company or an ultimate parent